-In addition to the variation between different citrus fruits, essential oil content and composition is also highly dependent on factors such as storage, transportation and pre-treatment [33].
+Kamal et al. (2011) reported that in addition to the variation between different citrus fruits, essential oil content and composition is also highly dependent on factors such as storage, transportation and pre-treatment.
 It is possible that the differences observed in this study could be attributed to these additional variables.
 It should be noted, however, that most of the results in this study were comparable, if not higher, than those reported in the literature, confirming the good applicability of the MAHD process.
 Moreover, it has to be highlighted that one of the highest yields obtained was that in the case of Valencia Late oranges (2.3 ± 0.2%; dry basis; n=3).
-Valencia Late oranges are grown worldwide and their well-known characteristics make them one of the most profitable varieties for citrus processing industries [34].
+Valencia Late oranges are grown worldwide and their well-known characteristics make them one of the most profitable varieties for citrus processing industries (Reuter et al., 1967-1989).
 The ability of the MAHD process to obtain a high yield of essential oil using this particular variety of oranges results in it being an extremely attractive alternative at industrial scale.

 4. Conclusions

 MAHD of fresh waste citrus peel has been proved to be an effective alternative method for the extraction of essential oils from the low value by-products of the fruit processing industry.
-It has been demonstrated that MAHD presents distinct advantages for the fast and reproducible production process of food-grade essential oil whilst significantly reducing the energy and solvent consumption related to conventional production methods.
+It has been demonstrated that MAHD presents distinct advantages for the fast and reproducible production process of essential oil whilst significantly reducing the energy and solvent consumption related to conventional production methods.
 During its development different features affecting the upscaling process have been considered to offer an attractive process for extractions at industrial scale: i) no drying of the feedstock is necessary, ii) no additives are required, and iii) extraction conditions could be chosen based on the energy efficiency of the microwave technology.
 As a result, a short irradiation time at a high power, using the minimum amount of additional water, was found to be required for an efficient extraction of the oil.
 Under these conditions the yields and composition of oils extracted from different citrus fruits were comparable to those reported in the literature using different approaches.
 Although a detailed cost-benefit analysis is required to further assess the economic practicability of the suggested methodology, these results could be of great significance to maximise process profitability.
 In any case, the applicability of the MAHD technology for citrus highlights its potential to be used to process other waste feedstocks and could help establish reliable guidelines for the development of an industrial scale facility.

 Acknowledgements